Excellence in Executive Education

 |14 days or less||Not permitted||50% of original cost|

 All requests for cancellations, substitutions or transfers must be made in writing to firstname.lastname@example.org.

 Participant substitutions are allowed without penalty for non-cohort programs up until two (2) business days prior to the program start date and are strongly encouraged in circumstances in which an original participant is unable to attend his or her scheduled course.
 However, we reserve the right to accept or reject a substitute for programs requiring minimum management levels.

-Cancellations submitted after deadlines will be subject to the fees specified above and participants will be billed in accordance with these policies.
-Additional charges may be assessed in cases where educational materials were sent prior to receiving a cancellation notice.
-Participants who do not notify us of a cancellation and who fail to arrive to the course in which they are registered will forfeit the full tuition.
+Cancelations submitted after deadlines will be subject to the fees specified above and participants will be billed in accordance with these policies.
+Participants who do not notify us of a cancellation and fail to attend their course forfeit the full tuition.

-If you miss any class day or portion of a program because of weather, illness or other circumstances, you will not be reimbursed for any part of the tuition or offered complimentary participation in any subsequent iteration.
+If you miss any portion of a program because of weather, illness or other circumstances, you will not be reimbursed for any part of the tuition or offered complimentary participation in any subsequent iteration.
 If you fail to attend some or all of your course, you will not be entitled to a certificate of completion.

 If WashU at Brookings cancels a course for any reason, you are responsible for any travel costs you have incurred.
 In the event of a class cancellation, every effort will be made to notify you immediately and to find an appropriate course you can transfer into.
 You will not be charged transfer fees described in the cancellation policy section.